 Cecotropes

-Although guinea pigs can eat many nutritious fruits and vegetables, you should avoid giving your pet certain foods.
+Although guinea pigs can eat many nutritious fruits and vegetables, you should avoid certain foods.
+Avoid foods that:

 - Are poisonous to piggies